Digital Consultations and Referral Management Tools Positively Impact Care, Reduce Physician & Staff Workload

 Doctors Nationwide are Experiencing Symptoms of Burnout

-These patterns were here before and were recently heightened due to the global pandemic in 2019.
+These patterns were here before and were recently heightened due to the 2019 global pandemic.
 The rate at which we are seeing burnout in physicians is growing at an alarming rate.
 The mayo clinic conducted research in the fall of 2022 that supports the claims of burnout.
-According to their findings, 63 percent of physicians surveyed reported at least one symptom of burnout at the end of 2021 and the beginning of 2022, which is an increase from 44 percent in 2017 and 46 percent just ten years prior.
+According to their findings, 63 percent of physicians surveyed reported at least one symptom of burnout at the end of 2021 and the beginning of 2022, an increase from 44 percent in 2017 and 46 percent just ten years prior.

-In order to understand physician burnout, it is important to see what the symptom and causes are.
+To understand physician burnout, it is essential to recognize the symptoms and causes.
 The American Academy of Family Physicians (AAFP) describes burnout in detail, but here are a few symptoms: